About the Research

-Cell and Molecular Biology encompasses study of the structure and function of organisms and biological processes at the level of cells, and the macromolecules that define them (DNA, RNA, proteins, lipids, and carbohydrates).
+Cell and Molecular Biology encompasses the study of the structure and function of organisms, in addition to biological processes at the cellular level and the macromolecules that define cells (DNA, RNA, proteins, lipids, and carbohydrates).
 Researchers in the CMB Group span many disciplines including Cancer Biology, Neurobiology, and Developmental Biology.
 Specific areas of research include:

 - Regulation of the cytoskeleton in cell and tissue shaping during brain development and disease.